“Halloween was yesterday, why are you still wearing your costume?”

 “What happened last night, Sofia?
 Do you remember?”

 She started playing with her hair as she got lost in thought.
 She did this often when she was nervous.
 Why was she suddenly nervous?

 “I remember a few things, but honestly, not everything.
 Maybe if we talk about it, we could figure it out.”

 I nodded anxiously, ready to get this mystery solved.
 “I’ll go first!”
-I said as I sat up a little straighter in my chair.
+I sat up a little straighter in my chair.
 “Okay, last night I came here to pick you up, and then we went over to Bernie’s house for his Halloween Party.
 We got there around 8:00.
-Right away Bernie came over and insisted we try his special punch.
+Right away, Bernie came over and insisted we try his special punch.
 We both took a cup and started walking around, enjoying the party.
 The punch was sweet and fruity, which surprised me.
 It didn’t taste spiked, but it had a strange aftertaste.
 I remember Bernie coming back to make sure I had another fresh cup when I finished the first.
-At one point, we got separated because you were talking with Seth, and I got caught up talking to a few of the girls in my business class.
+At one point, we got separated because you were talking with Seth, and I got caught up talking to a few of the girls in our business class.
 That’s when things got hazy on my end.
 The second cup of punch must’ve been stronger than the first, because I started getting dizzy.
 I remember going to sit down on the couch after that.”

 “Oh!
 That’s when that hottie from our business class, Carlos, came over and sat next to you.”
 Sofia exclaimed, bounding in her chair.
 “He brought you another cup of punch.
 I knew you probably had enough because I was feeling the effects and I’m not a lightweight like you.
 When I tried to walk over to you, Seth grabbed me and kissed me!
 You know how long I’ve been crushing on him; it shocked the shit out of me.”
 Sofia said with a big smile on her face.
 “Although, I don’t remember a lot after that.”
 Her face fell as she admitted that out loud.